-- A. Content and Filing.
-All motions shall be written, contain the caption of the case, the title of the motion, the docket number, and the name, address, telephone number, and email address of the person or representative filing the motion.
+A. Content and Filing.
+All motions shall be written, contain the caption of the case and the title of the motion, the docket number and the name, address, telephone number and e-mail address of the person or representative filing the motion.
 The motion shall state with specificity the grounds for relief and the relief sought.
-All motions pertaining to the hearing shall be filed at least ten days before the hearing date.
-Any party may file a written response to a motion within five days unless the time is extended or shortened by the hearing officer.
-Failure of a party to timely file a response may be deemed a consent by that party to the relief sought in the motion or petition. - B. Motions for Continuance.
-A motion for continuance shall be in writing, state with specificity the reasons therefor, and be signed by the requesting party or representative.
+All motions pertaining to the hearing shall be filed not later than ten days before the hearing date.
+Any party may file a written response to the motion within ten days unless the time is extended or shortened by the hearing officer.

+Motions for Continuance.
+A motion for continuance shall be in writing, state B. with specificity the reasons therefor, and be signed by the requesting party or representative.
 All motions must be filed at least two business days prior to the scheduled hearing.
 Motions filed less than two business days prior to the scheduled hearing will be granted only for good cause shown.
 Motions not served upon all parties will not be granted except in an emergency.
 Attorneys with court conflicts must include documentation of the call to court with the motion and the documentation must include the case name, the court, the county, the docket number, the presiding judge's name and telephone number, and the date the attorney received notice of the conflicting court appearance.
 Attorneys must notify the Office as soon as possible when a court conflict occurs.
 Law enforcement officers with court conflicts must include documentation of the call to court with the motion and the documentation must include the case name, the court, the county, the docket number, the presiding judge's name and telephone number, and the date the officer received notice of the conflicting court appearance.
 Law enforcement officers with training conflicts must submit documentation that sets out the date, place, and time of training, and the date the officer received notice of the conflicting training.
 Officers must notify the Office as soon as possible when a conflict occurs.

 Motions generally must be made at least ten days before the contested case hearing.
-An exception to this rule is provided for continuances, which should be requested at least two business days prior to the hearing.
+An exception to this rule is provided for continuances, which should be requested at least forty-eight hours prior to the hearing.
 A party requesting a continuance less than forty-eight hours prior to the hearing must show good cause for the continuance to be granted.
 Motions must be served upon all parties, and a motion for continuance not served upon all parties will only be granted in the event of an emergency where prior notice is not feasible.
-Attorneys requesting a continuance because of a court conflict must include the required information with the motion, and they are obligated to notify the Office as soon as possible after they receive notice of the conflict.
+Attorneys requesting a continuance because of a court conflict must include the required information with the motion, and they are obligated to notify the Division as soon as possible after they receive notice of the conflict.